 Online and Washington D.C.

-Graduates are equipped with (a) advanced research and program evaluation skills; (b) a rich appreciation for the individual and group consequences of global events; (c) the ability to apply psychological principles in the development of policy; (d) the ability to assist individuals and organizations in understanding and collaborating with diverse cultural populations; (e) the ability to design and evaluate the efficacy of international programs.
+Graduates are equipped with (a) advanced research and program evaluation skills; (b) a rich appreciation for the individual and group consequences of global events; (c) the ability to apply psychological principles in the development of policy; (d) the ability to assist individuals and organizations in understanding and collaborating with diverse cultural populations; (e) the ability to write grants, (f) the ability to design and evaluate the efficacy of international programs.

-The curriculum offers excellent preparation in the foundation of international psychological study.
+The curriculum offers excellent preparation to apply theories of international psychology to practice in the field.
 Students are required to choose a specialization to support their personal interests and career focus.
 The two concentrations available for specialization are: Organizations and Systems and Trauma Services.

 The Ph.D.
 International Psychology program is taught in online and blended formats.
-This is a non-licensure, post-masters, 60 credit hour degree program, for individuals working in or desiring to work in the international arena.
+This is a non-clinical, non-licensure, post-masters, 60 credit hour degree program, for individuals working in or desiring to work in the global arena.
 The program is designed for working professionals.

 The program espouses the philosophy of psychology as a transformational discipline focusing on broad competencies rather than narrow skills or type of education.
-Graduates function as scholars, faculty, advocates and consultants in a wide variety of settings and contexts.
-The program emphasizes theory, research and scholarship from a Global Psychology perspective.
-The Models of Research and Scholarship that are introduced and encouraged are culturally sensitive, multimodal and reflective of multiple ways of knowing.
-Graduates develop cultural competencies, and are aware that behavior should always be considered within its specific context.
+Graduates function as scholars, faculty, advocates and consultants in a wide variety of domestic/global settings and contexts.
+The program emphasizes theory, research, and scholarship from a global psychology perspective.
+The models of research and scholarship that are introduced and encouraged are culturally sensitive, multimodal and reflective of multiple ways of knowing.
+Graduates develop cultural competencies and are aware that behavior should always be considered within its specific context.

 The program concentrations are predicated on the belief that a competent international psychologist must have both a broad knowledge of the scientific and theoretical principles of psychology from a global perspective and the ability to apply that knowledge in culturally sensitive ways and in diverse settings.
-The curriculum exposes students to a broad range of theoretical principles, international scientific research and relevant practice skills in-class assignments and in field placement settings.
-Finally, the program is structured to be flexible in order to adapt course content to reflect developments in the field and emphasizes critical thinking, social justice, sensitivity to ethical principles, the role of personal values, and cultural diversity.
-As change agents, students are expected to be able to critically reflect on their identity as cultural beings, and to understand their impact on others.
-International psychology is a new field that should facilitates the broadening of psychological theory, research and practice to include global perspectives and cultural contexts.
+The curriculum exposes students to a broad range of theoretical principles, international scientific research, and relevant practice skills in class assignments and in international settings.
+Finally, the program is structured to be flexible in order to adapt course content to reflect developments in the field and emphasizes critical thinking, social justice, willingness to comply with ethical principles, the role of personal values, and cultural diversity.
+As global transformational agents of change, students are expected to reflect critically on their identities as cultural beings, and to understand their impact on others.
+International psychology is a new field that facilitates the broadening of psychological theory, research, and practice to include global perspectives and cultural contexts.